 Place the breaded chicken in the air fryer basket in a single layer and spray each side generously with vegetable oil.

-Air fry at for 10 minutes.
+Air fry for 10 minutes.

 Flip the chicken halfway through and spray any dry spots with more oil if needed.